linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

   }
 {{< /file-excerpt >}}

-2. Push your changes to the Jenkins Server.
+2. Push your changes to the Jenkins Server:

         git add . && git commit -m "express-image Build error" && git push origin trunk

-3. In the pipeline view click on `BUILD` stage and the on **Shell Script** to see the console output.
+3. In the pipeline view click on `BUILD` stage and the on **Shell Script** to see the console output:

     ![Failed BUild](/docs/assets/jenkins/jenkins-bo-failed-build.png)

-4. Scroll down and check the error.
+4. Scroll down and check the error:

     ![Failed Build Msg](/docs/assets/jenkins/jenkins-bo-failed-build-msg.png)